direktspeed/wp-steal/readme.txt

 4. Or visit Appearance -> Customize -> Custom Styles to update CSS in preview mode.

 == Changelog ==

+= 1.2.2 =
+* Fixed the bug related to removing all rewrite rules ( breaking permalinks ).

 = 1.2.1 =
 * Updated vendor libraries.
 Old versions occurred conflicts when other UD plugins were activated.